Molybdenum cofactor deficiency

 Molybdenum cofactor deficiency is a rare human disease in which the absence of molybdopterin – and consequently its molybdenum complex, commonly called molybdenum cofactor – leads to accumulation of toxic levels of sulphite and neurological damage.
 Usually this leads to death within months of birth, due to the lack of active sulfite oxidase.
 Furthermore, a mutational block in molybdenum cofactor biosynthesis causes absence of enzyme activity of xanthine dehydrogenase/oxidase and aldehyde oxidase.

 Cause

 When caused by a mutation in the MOCS1 gene it is the type A variant.
-It can also be caused by a mutation in the MOCS2 gene or the GEPH gene.
+It can also be caused by a mutation in the MOCS2 gene or the GPHN gene.
 As of 2010, there had been approximately 132 reported cases.

 It should not be confused with molybdenum deficiency.

 Diagnosis

 Diagnosis of molybdenum cofactor deficiency includes early seizures, low blood levels of uric acid, and high levels of sulphite, xanthine, and uric acid in urine.
 Additionally, the disease produces characteristic MRI images that can aid in diagnosis.

 Infants with molybdenum cofactor deficiency may also experience increased or decreased muscle tone, difficulty feeding, abnormally high fussiness, exaggerated startle, microcephaly, coarse facial features, and eye lens dislocation.